scionproto/scion/doc/BeaconExtensions.md

 Use cases of such information include:

 - Allows to augment path selection policy in order to obtain low latency paths
-- Shortening the duration it takes to fetch data and thus decreasing wait times for the user
-- Time critical applications

 ### Conceptual Implementation Latency

 The latency information will be comprised of  main parts:

-- The subtype field, which identifies it
 - The inter-AS latency between the egress interface and the ingress interface of the AS the PCB will be propagated to
 - A variable number of non-peering latency clusters